dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Just about time for a break...

-But first, let's get some podcasts.
-Good listening material for your break.
-First, download [this podcast episode where _Knowledge Project_ interviews Prof. Domingos](https://www.farnamstreetblog.com/2016/09/pedro-domingos-artificial-intelligence/).
+Before you take a break, grab some podcasts.
+First, download [this podcast episode where _Knowledge Project_ interviews Prof. Domingos](https://www.farnamstreetblog.com/2016/09/pedro-domingos-artificial-intelligence/), who wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).

 Next, subscribe to _**[Talking Machines](http://www.thetalkingmachines.com/)**_, a podcast about machine learning.
 It's a great, low-effort way to learn more.
 Listen casually to these episodes, over time — no need to rush.